tildearrow/kwin-lowlatency/README.md

 KWin-lowlatency is my attempt to reduce latency and stuttering in the popular KWin compositor used in KDE.

+# is KWin-lowlatency reaching its final days?

+in the beginning of 2021, [a massive change set](https://invent.kde.org/plasma/kwin/-/merge_requests/507) has been merged to KWin which pretty much defeats the point of this project.

+so this means KWin-lowlatency is dead, right?

+the answer is...

+...no. it is not dead.
+or at least not until KWin regains full-screen unredirection capabilities on both X11 and Wayland.

+now... what if the change set does not work on some card for some reason?

 ## old background

 stock KWin has a major issue regarding stuttering. it stutters heavily, and if you don't want that, then you have the latency problem (of up to 50ms!).